Learn how to create these easy no-sew light and airy sheet curtains on pipe rods as a fabulously beautiful window treatment… in minutes!

 Welcome back to the photo studio!
 This is a little room I have downstairs with lots of windows, perfect for capturing great photos thanks to all that natural light!

 You may also know I’ve been doing some improvements to this space lately, most recently painting the concrete floor white.
 Isn’t it pretty?!

 One thing high on the list of to-dos in this room was to replace the original sheet DIY curtains on the pipe curtain rods.

 Love this industrial light and airy window treatment which has served this photo studio room well!

-However the sheets were getting snagged and had some paint splatters.
+However the bed sheet curtains were getting snagged and had some paint splatters.

 I also had used mop strings for the ties which I loved, but I desired something easier to clip on and off for easy washing purposes.

 And while I loved the curtains puddling onto the floor, the studio had some water challenges, hems of some sort were now desired.

 So it was time for a refresh!

 - Sheet curtains are no sew curtains, made in just a few minutes!
 Perfect for beginners.